Variable Declaration

 boolean 0false, else true "true"true, "false"false only (no change)

 For array and object type hints, there is no cross-type coercion - the value must already be of the matching type.
-Assigning a non-matching type to an array or object hint results in an error.
+Assigning a non-matching type to a typed variable of type array or object results in an error.

 Back to top